dalmo1991/superflexPy/doc/popular_models.rst

 Model initialization
 ....................

-Now that all the elements needed have been implemented, we can put them together to build the model structure.
+Now that all elements are implemented, we can put them together to build the model structure.
 For details refer to :ref:`demo`.

-The first step consists in initializing all the elements.
+First, we initialize all the elements.

 .. literalinclude:: popular_models_code.py
    :language: python
    :lines: 761-776
    :linenos:

-After that, the elements can be put together to create a :code:`Unit` that reflects the structure presented in the figure.
+Next, the elements can be put together to create a :code:`Unit` that reflects the structure presented in the figure.

 .. literalinclude:: popular_models_code.py
    :language: python
    :lines: 778-784
    :linenos:

+.. _gr4j_example:

 GR4J
 ----

-GR4J is a conceptual hydrological model originally introduced in the article
+GR4J is a conceptual hydrological model introduced in the article

     Perrin, C., Michel, C., and Andréassian, V.: **Improvement of a** **parsimonious model for streamflow simulation**, Journal of Hydrology,